 A rapper who turned internet trolling and legal chaos into a chart-topping, controversy-fueled spectacle.

-Born Daniel Hernandez in Bushwick, Brooklyn, 6ix9ine erupted from the New York drill scene with a blistering, confrontational sound and a neon-bright aesthetic.
-His career became a dizzying cycle of viral hits, like "Gummo" and the Nicki Minaj-assisted "FEFE," and public meltdowns, played out in real time on social media.
-His notoriety peaked when his testimony in a 2019 federal racketeering trial, which led to a reduced sentence for cooperating with authorities, laid bare a life entangled with gang affiliations.
-This chapter cemented his image as a figure who blurred the lines between performance art and real-life peril, making him a polarizing emblem of the streaming era's appetite for disruption at any cost.
+Born Daniel Hernandez in Bushwick, Brooklyn, 6ix9ine released 'Gummo' in 2017, a viral hit that launched him from the New York drill scene into national notoriety.
+His confrontational sound and neon-bright aesthetic fueled a dizzying cycle of hits—including the Nicki Minaj-assisted 'FEFE'—and public meltdowns played out in real time on social media.
+His testimony in a 2019 federal racketeering trial led to a reduced sentence for cooperating with authorities, exposing his entanglement with gang affiliations.
+That chapter blurred the lines between performance art and real-life peril, making him a polarizing figure of the streaming era's appetite for disruption.

 1981–1996